AdeAttwood/ivy.nvim/README.md

-    -- the results window, The `input` will be passed in, so you can filter -- your results with the value from the prompt function(input) vim.ivy.run(
-    -- The name given to the results window and displayed to the user "Title",
-    -- Call back function to get all the candidates that will be displayed in -- the results window, The `input` will be passed in, so you can filter -- your results with the value from the prompt function(input)
+    -- the results window, The `input` will be passed in, so you can filter -- your results with the value from the prompt function(input)
-      return {
-        { content = "One" },
-        { content = "Two" },
-        { content = "Three" },
-      }
-    end,
-    -- Action callback that will be called on the completion or peek actions.
-    -- The currently selected item is passed in as the result. function(result) vim.cmd("edit " .. result) end
-  )
       return {
         { content = "One" },
         { content = "Two" },